privacybydesign/pbdf-website/pages/en/irma-explanation.md

 disclose any subset of these attributes.
 In the above example, you can for instance disclose your nationality, without revealing where or when you were born.
-This *selective disclosure* property is the basis of IRMA's privacy by design.
+This *selective disclosure* property is the basis of Yivi's privacy by design.

-The party that offers such credentials according to the IRMA protocols is called an *issuer*.
+The party that offers such credentials according to the Yivi protocols is called an *issuer*.
 During the issuing process, the issuer puts a so called *blind* digital signature on the credential.
 This has two important consequences.